 Regardless of the ladder type you choose, you will need to keep a few things in mind.

 Fiberglass ladders are generally heavier and more expensive.
-The obvious benefit is that they are much safer around electricity.
-Modern technology has made many fiberglass ladders lighter, but still generally heavier than the same size aluminum ladder.
+However, the apparent benefit is that they are much safer around electricity.
+Modern technology has made many fiberglass ladders lighter but usually heavier than the same-size aluminum ladder.

-Ladders are listed for certain loads / weight capacity.
-Placing more weight on a ladder than the listed maximum weight for can cause failure and serious injury.
+Ladders get listed for specific loads/weight capacity.
+Placing more weight on a ladder than the listed maximum can cause failure and severe injury.
 Pay attention to the duty rating

 There are five categories of ladder Duty Ratings: